imouzon/imouzon.github.io/stat430.md

 -  [Lecture 2: 08-24](./lec/lec2/index.html)
    -  Andrey Kolmogorov [(born in **19**03)](https://en.wikipedia.org/wiki/Probability_axioms) who was largely responsible for the mathematical foundations of modern probability
 -  [Lecture 3: 08-29](./lec/lec3/index.html)
+-  Lecture 4: 08-31 (Will cover the remainder of material for Lecture 3; additional material using overhead)

 ### Homework Assignments